netlogix/Netlogix.JobQueue.Scheduled/README.md

 ## Queue scheduled jobs

-A scheduled job lives the database and is not processed any further until queueing happens.
+A scheduled job lives in the database and is not processed any further until queueing happens.

 This is currently done via cronjobs.